Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 TAs typically start with marking and/or working in the Math Help Centre.
 If a TA does well in the Math Help Centre they are likely to be assigned to run a tutorial, and if they do well running tutorials they could be asked to teach a course (although there are currently relatively few opportunities for TAs to teach a course).

-If you are interested in running a tutorial or teaching a course you should let the TA Coordinator know in advance.
+If you are interested in running a tutorial or teaching a course, please let the TA Coordinator know in advance.

 Evaluation and training

 Regular feedback is an important part of becoming a good teacher.
-TAs running tutorials or teaching courses receive student evaluations, just like professors do.
+TAs running tutorials or teaching courses receive student evaluations, just as professors do.

 If you feel your English language skills (spoken or written) could be improved you should speak to the TA Coordinator or the Associate Chair (Graduate) about opportunities for ESL (English as a Second Language) training.
 Excellent English language skills are an asset not only for your TA work, but also for your thesis and your future career.

-The MacPherson Institute also has many courses on Professional Development for Teaching and you should be sure to take advantage of them.
+The MacPherson Institute offers many courses on Professional Development for Teaching; take advantage of them.

 A teaching letter is an essential part of an application for academic jobs (post-doctoral fellowships, tenure track positions) so you should ensure that that there is at least one faculty member who can write knowledgeably about your teaching.